 - 175-200: scoring in this indicates that test-takers are not only ready for college but that they will also get up to ten college credits depending on the subject field and the school.

 Keep in mind that with a GED, just like with a common HS diploma, you may still be required to take additional courses in, for example, science or math to be eligible for attending a school’s academic programs.

-On the other hand, an increasing number of post-secondary educational institutions are accepting GED college-ready results and these students will have these requirements or submitting ACT/SAT scores waived.
+On the other hand, an increasing number of post-secondary educational institutions are accepting GED college-ready results, and these students will have these requirements or submit ACT/SAT scores waived.